kera-cudmore/seaside-sewing/README.md

   There is also a text description of the product which gives further information to the user to enable them to decide if the product meets their needs.

-  Underneath the description is a quantity box for the user to select how many of the product they would like to purchase, along with an add to wishlist button.
+  Underneath the description is a quantity box for the user to select how many of the product they would like to purchase, along with an add to wish list button.

   The Add to bag button and back to products buttons are placed below.

   ![Product Detail Page Wireframe](documentation/wireframes/product-detail.png)

-* Product Detail (Admin View) - The admin view of the product detail page is idential to the product detail page, except for the addition of the edit and delete buttons to allow the admin to edit and delete a product directly from their details page.
+* Product Detail (Admin View) - The admin view of the product detail page is identical to the product detail page, except for the addition of the edit and delete buttons to allow the admin to edit and delete a product directly from their details page.

   ![Product Detail Page Admin View Wireframe](documentation/wireframes/product-detail-admin-view.png)

 * Edit Product - The Edit product page is only available to admin users.
-It displays a form with the products details prepopulated ready for the admin to edit.
+It displays a form with the products details pre-populated ready for the admin to edit.
 The admin may also delete the current image or choose a new image to upload and display.

   ![Edit Product Page Wireframe](documentation/wireframes/edit-product.png)